Quartz - Encyclopedia

 - Sugar : undeveloped gwindel with pseudo-parallelepiped shape.

 More subtle and rarer on the market, synthetic quartz.
 Quartz crystals are conventionally synthesized in apparatuses called "autoclaves", a kind of pressure cooker that allows a chemical solution to rise in pressure and temperature.
 These "hydrothermal" quartz as we call them have a tabular facies, they do not resemble the natural quartz (photo on the right side).
 They are not twinned to present optimal piezoelectric characteristics for electronics, the main consumer sector of synthetic quartz.
 Some of them have been cut in gemstones for jewelry, but it's not a good deal for producers becauses synthetic quartz are more expensive than natural counterparts...
 The main problem is that a small quantity of natural pyramidal facies amethyst and citrine specimens has been successfully produced in China at low cost by this method and marketed.
 These amethysts or citrine are floaters whose matrix is a piece of granite, the crystals present color zoning and the purple or yellow color is punctuated of orange areas.
-The picture below shows a synthetic specimen sold on eBay for natural...
+The picture below shows synthetic specimens sold on eBay for natural...

 Some Brazilian quartz (and potentially from everywhere) can have repolished faces or have been totally carved, the slight bulging of the repolished faces and the absence of growth / dissolution figures make it easy to make the difference.